pippim/pippim.github.io/index.md

 It is important to follow these instructions to setup your site:
 [Adding a theme to your GitHub Pages site using Jekyll ⧉ 🔗](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll
 "GitHub Instructions ⧉ 🔗"){:target="_blank"}.
-For example, `_layouts/default.html` probably needs to be copied from the theme website to your own website in order to make significant changes.
+For example, `/_layouts/default.html` probably needs to be copied from the theme website to your own website in order to make significant changes.

 There are many file types in the {{ site.title }} website stored at various
 locations:

-- A few local images are stored in `assets/img/` directory.
-The hundreds of images in blog posts come directly from *Stack Exchange* and are not stored on the `pippim.github.io` website.
+- A few local images are stored in `/assets/img/` directory.
+The hundreds of images in blog posts come directly from *Stack Exchange* and are not stored on the `/{{ site.title }}.github.io/` website.
 - Videos (up to 10 MB) are stored as comments in the associated GitHub Repository (e.g. **mserve**), and then linked as an HTML image source.
 - SCSS and
 [Sass CSS ⧉ 🔗](https://www.geeksforgeeks.org/what-is-the-difference-between-scss-and-sass/
-"What is the difference between SCSS and SASS?"){:target="_blank"} files are stored in the `assets/css/` directory and the `_sass/` directory.
-The `_sass/` directory can have files you can't see in `pippim.github.io`, because they are really stored in the Cayman Theme for Jekyll, and automatically pulled from that site whenever the {{ site.title }} Website is rendered.
+"What is the difference between SCSS and SASS?"){:target="_blank"} files are stored in the `/assets/css/` directory and the `/_sass/` directory.
+The `/_sass/` directory can have files you can't see in `pippim.github.io`, because they are really stored in the Cayman Theme for Jekyll, and automatically pulled from that site whenever the {{ site.title }} Website is rendered.